 “Your first year of marriage is always the hardest.”
 How many of us have heard that before?
 Planning a wedding is crazy enough and the only thing to look forward to is that it’s suppose to get harder?!
 That’s reassuring.

 I decided before our wedding day that I would love and enjoy our first year.
 The same way I heard about the “freshman 15” and purposefully decided to go on a diet and exercise schedule after graduating high school.
-I went into marriage with a game plan.
-I knew I did NOT want to fall into the trap that most people did.
-I would be different.
+I went into marriage with a game plan- I did NOT want to fall into the trap that most people did.
+Things would be different for me.
 I would have the best year of my life.
 A year later, I can look back and say that this was the hardest year of my life-but also the best.

 So many opportunities came our way to bring strife into our marriage and instead we used it as a way to grow closer to each other and actually build our relationship.
 I believe that’s the way God intended marriage to be.

 We had many opportunities this year to call it quits and write this year off as a failure.
-Many times arrived that we could have taken our frustrations of life and thrown them in each other’s faces as if the other wasn’t also trying to figure it all out.
-We very easily could have let it wedge between our perfectly love bound marriage.
-But, we chose to be different.
+There were many times that we could have taken our frustrations of life and thrown them in each other’s faces as if the other wasn’t also trying to figure it all out.
+We very easily could have let it wedge between our perfectly love bound marriage, but we chose to be different.

 Let me be very clear and let you know that there were several occasions that all of those things did happen.
 Several times I found myself in a victim’s mentality.
 Feeling like I could not catch a break.
 I would snap at Alex and quickly realize he was in the same boat I was.
 The difference in what we did and what most people do is what we chose.

 We chose to not be victims.
 We chose to be in control of our lives.
 Do you want to know the secret to not just a great first year but a million years later?
 Be intentional.
 It sounds like a simple concept, but it can be one that’s hard to put into practice.